drewkosta/devproject-findabusiness/README.md

 ### How It Works

 By default, the core of the application runs through `src/main.js`.
 Within `main.js`, we've provided a few examples of the configurations available to you, ranging from bare-bones JS, to CoffeeScript+React, to AngularJS.
-Comment out any of the examples in `main.js` to see them in action.
+Uncomment any of the examples in `main.js` to see them in action.

 To start:

 1. In one terminal session `npm run watch` to compile the JS/CSS.
-This will both compile `src/main.js` into `dist/js/main.bundle.js` and re-compile if any changes are made.
+This will compile `src/main.js` into `dist/js/main.bundle.js`, and then re-compile when any changes are made.
 2. In another terminal session `npm run serve` to serve up the `dist/` directory at `localhost:8080`.

 By default, `localhost:8080` is configured to serve up `dist/index.html`, which runs the Javscript example within `dist/js/main.bundle.js`.